Now Reading

 A veteran of both Iraq and Afghanistan, Rudy served with distinction as a member of the United States Marine Corps illustrious 1st Reconnaissance Battalion and played himself in HBO’s Generation Kill, a miniseries based on the bestselling book by Rolling Stone reporter Evan Wright.

 A graduate of the Marine Corps Combatant Diving, Scout/Sniper and Search, Evasion, Resistance and Escape (SERE) schools, Rudy has worked as a counter-terror contractor for the Department of Defense, trained African wildlife preserver rangers in anti-poaching techniques and, most recently, appeared in National Geographic Channel’s Ultimate Survival Alaska.
-Rudy is the author of Hero Living, which chronicles his warrior philosophy and teaches others how to follow it.

 Rudy is also the co-founder of FORCE BLUE.
 The organization’s mission is to unite the community of Special Operations veterans with the world of marine conservation for the betterment of both.